ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 It is the goal of this endeavour to provide a system to support the patient pathway within transplantation.

 An orthoganoal ambition is to provide high quality research data.
-In the initial stages the research data will be made available in the form of a number of standardised queries, whic ccan be parameterised.
+In the initial stages the research data will be made available in the form of a number of standardised queries, which can be parameterised.
 It is anticipated that initially these queries will only produce aggregated results to maintain patient confidentiality.

 The aim is to allow clinicians, managers and reserchers access to information pertaining to the performance of the transplant programme and allow identification of any trends that could warrant futher action.
 We will also give consideration to how additional data collection could be integrated for additional reserch purposes.
 This may need additional protocols that relate to the additional processes involved in obtaining relevant consent to tpermit the collection of supplementary information.

-Throughout this document the term 'referring clinician' will be used to cover any clinician that could refer a patient including but not limited to Nephrologists, Diabetologies and GPs.
+Throughout this document the term 'referring clinician' will be used to cover any clinician that could refer a patient including but not limited to Nephrologists, Diabetologists and GPs.

 1.1  Data Needs
-The data collected as a patiten traverses the pathway will be used to support several functions by fulfilling the needs of various customers.
+The data collected as a patient traverses the pathway will be used to support several functions by fulfilling the needs of various customers.
 The primary uses can be classified as:  Clinical, Managerial, Madatory reporting, Evaluation and Research.
-The following givea a brief summary of the key data consumers and the types of data that they require.
+The following give a brief summary of the key data consumers and the types of data that they require.

 1.1.1 Clinical
-There is a minimum set o fdata that needs to be collected for clinical reasons.
+There is a minimum set of data that needs to be collected for clinical reasons.
 This data is necessary to permit clinical staff to perform their function effectively and maintain patient safety.
 The exact makeup of the required data will depend on the clinical specialty concerned.
 Although, there will be a core set of data that will usually be needed alonside a more extensive discipline specific data set.

 1.1.2.
 Managerial
-The managerial dta collection is necessary to maintain the smooth running of the department.
-It is imprortant to collect data that allows the rapid identification of potential problem areas.
+The managerial data collection is necessary to maintain the smooth running of the department.
+It is important to collect data that allows the rapid identification of potential problem areas.

 1.1.3 Mandatory Reporting
 There is a requirement to provide data to certain external bodies such as the Renal Registry and NHSBT.
 This reporting is mandatory and the informaiton required is specified by these bodies.
-It is therfore essential that any information necesary to comply with these requirements is collected in an appropriate way.
+It is therefore essential that any information necessary to comply with these requirements is collected in an appropriate way.

 1.1.4 Evaluation/Research
-This section relates to the data collecte4d over and above that needed for other purposes that will permit the critical evaluation of the performance of the department.
-In addition this data can also form a core of reserach data that could be used to support studies if the appropriate ethical permission and consents are obtained.
+This section relates to the data collected over and above that needed for other purposes that will permit the critical evaluation of the performance of the department.
+In addition this data can also form a core of research data that could be used to support studies if the appropriate ethical permission and consents are obtained.

 1.2 Scope
-The kidney transplant pathway is complex and there are several potential rouutes that a patient could take.  the pathway involves members of a multidiscicplinary team who provide patient care and support at different stages.
-It is therefore improtant to clearly articulate the scope of this document and to highlight the elements that we consider to be within the pathway.
+The kidney transplant pathway is complex and there are several potential routes that a patient could take.  the pathway involves members of a multidiscicplinary team who provide patient care and support at different stages.
+It is therefore important to clearly articulate the scope of this document and to highlight the elements that we consider to be within the pathway.

 It is important to remember that the patient is always central to each of the stages that comprise the pathway.

 It is understood that the scope is purely a boundary to the areas we provide detailed consideration to.
-However, as information has to flow across teh cope boundary it is therefore vital that appropriate protocols and information flows are well defined to ensure efficient communication across the boundary.
+However, as information has to flow across the scope boundary it is therefore vital that appropriate protocols and information flows are well defined to ensure efficient communication across the boundary.

-It ahs been decided that for the purpose of documenting the renal tranplant pathway we will include all interactitons from an initial referral to a transplant surgeon throug to the discharge of a patient into the care of their local referrer.
-There may a need for patienets to re-enter the pathway for a number of reasons.
+It has been decided that for the purpose of documenting the renal tranplant pathway we will include all interactions from an initial referral to a transplant surgeon throuhg to the discharge of a patient into the care of their local referrer.
+There may be a need for patienets to re-enter the pathway for a number of reasons.
 Additionally is is also important to record as part of the pathway information relating to the donated organ.
 It is also possible that some patients are unsuitable for transplant and this information also requires recording.

 1.3 Groups involved
 The following is an initial list of groups and personnel who are involved in the pathway associated with transplant.